 While plugin authors want control over their individual plugin, we would like to have consistency for all

 Even having someone do the submissions across projects, and just letting the existing validators do bulk validating of your submitted strings, makes things considerably quicker for the translation team.
-Strings are checked and approved at least a couple of times a week, so plugin and theme authors don’t have long to wait.
+Strings are checked and approved at least a couple of times a week, so theme and plugin authors don’t have long to wait.

 How to Become a PTE

 If you wish to become a PTE for your own themes/plugins and we’re happy with the quality of your translations, please feel free to make an editor request here on the Polyglots blog, following the format as shown in the Polyglots Handbook.
-If we’ve seen you recently submitting high-quality strings, we’ll approve the request as soon as possible.
+If we’ve seen you recently submitting high-quality strings (ideally, 100% of your plugin), we’ll approve the request as soon as possible.
 If not, we may ask you to contribute more translations before approving you.

 Similarly, if you’re a developer and you wish to nominate someone as a PTE for your themes/plugins, please have them submit strings and make a request, nominating them as the PTE for your themes/plugins by following the steps above.
 More information on this can be found in the Polyglots Handbook.